TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 ```
 We have provided 5 sets of training datasets (5 training datasets each having differing environmental conditions)
 and 1 set of test dataset in the .csv format.
-The datasets are created by us to simulate real life conditions that vary with external temperature and humidity
+The datasets are created by us to simulate real life conditions with varying external temperature and humidity
 These files would be used primarily to build the anomaly detection model as a proof of concept.

 ## Running the tests